ddowse/listmonk-template/README.md

 bastille template TARGET ddowse/listmonk-template
 ```

 Please have a look at the **Bastillefile** for any options and arguments that you could use.
+For instance you might want to change listmonks password.